gavin1970/SpaceBattleSim/README.md

 ### Thread-Safe State

-Each `SpaceShip` instance runs its AI on an independent background thread.
+Each `SpaceShip` instance runs its own state on an independent background thread.
 A shared `ConcurrentDictionary<string, SpaceShip>` (keyed by ship name) allows every thread to read the current position and health of any other ship without locking.
 This is the foundation of hit-detection and targeting.

 ```
 BgPlatform (UI Thread)
-  └── Timer ──► Invalidate() ──► OnPaint()
+  └── RefreshTimer ──► RefreshTimer_Tick()
-                    └── Iterates ConcurrentDictionary ──► draws each ship
+                           └── BufferedGraphics.Graphics ──► draws each ship
+                                └── Iterates _battleShips list ──► ship.DrawItem(g)
+                                └── BufferedGraphics.Render() ──► flips to screen

 SpaceShip Thread (× N)
   └── Move ──► scan hitbox ──► attack / repair ──► update shared dictionary entry
 ```

+-	Timer → RefreshTimer
+-	Invalidate() removed
+-	OnPaint() removed — painting is done directly in the tick handler
+-	Added BufferedGraphics.Graphics as the drawing background surface (Stars, Nebulae, and Grid)
+-	Added BufferedGraphics.Render() as the final screen flip step
+-	ConcurrentDictionary → _battleShips list (that's what's iterated in DrawItem(Graphics))

+---

 ### RepairRig Assignment Dictionary